appirio-tech/lc1-challenge-service/README.md

-## serenity-discussion-api is a Discussion API Service
+## serenity-discussion-api is a Challenge API Service

 The topcoder Discussion API was initially built using the [Apigee a127 scaffolding](https://github.com/apigee-127/a127-documentation/wiki).